grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/00 Tutorial/200 Test for performance.md

 excerpt: Write thresholds to evaluate performance criteria, then increase load to see how the system performs.
 ---

-In the previous section, you made a working script to test the endpoint functionality.
+In the previous section, you made a working script to test an endpoint functionality.
 The next step is to test how this system responds under load.
 This requires using the powerful [`options`](/using-k6/options) object, which configures the parts of the test that don't deal with user behavior.